 All nails/screws that are face fixed should always be stainless steel.
-When face fixing, always go in at least from the ends and width of the board by 1"1/2 (25.4 mm) as shown in Diagram 3.
+When face fixing, always go in at least from the ends and width of the board by 38.1 mm (1.5 inches) as shown in Diagram 3.